-HISTORY: Samuel was 24 when his father died in 1817 and just establishing himself in what was by 1799 part of Ashe Co.
-Samuel lived in his father’s household until at least after the Census of 1810 but is not listed for the Census of 1820.
+HISTORY: Samuel was 24 when his father died in 1817 and just establishing himself in what was by 1799 part of Ashe County, North Carolina.
+Samuel lived in his father’s household until at least after the Census of 1810 but is not listed in the Census of 1820.
 According to the Tax Lists of 1815, Samuel has 227 acres of land in the same District as his father and brothers.
-But according to the their father’s Will, most all the land has gone to Hannah and then to be divided between the sisters, Nancy and Betsy.
+But according to the their father’s Will, most all the land has gone to Hannah and then was to be divided between the sisters, Nancy and Betsy.
 Even though Samuel was given 150 acres on Old Field Creek, and even though in Oct 1822 Samuel sells 150 acres of land witnessed by his brother Larkin, he probably is not present for these transactions.
 Instead, like most pioneers of his time, he was on the trail west.

-Samuel chose to settle for the first time approximately 100 miles west of the Gap in Adair Co.
-KY situated along the Cumberland and Great Lakes Trail.
+Samuel chose to settle for the first time approximately 100 miles west of the Gap in Adair County, Kentucky situated along the Cumberland and Great Lakes Trail.
 He is not alone in coming to this area.
 By 1820, the population had grown from 150 in 1775 to over 564,000.
 Many of these new settlers were from North Carolina and over 56% were of English descent.
 Here, Samuel meets Elizabeth Holt, daughter of Berryman and Burchette Holt.
 Their sons James B. and William are born here.

 Samuel, fitting the pioneer profile, moved on.
 In the Federal Census in 1830, Samuel and his family are 350+ miles west.
-Following natural migration routes, he has moved across KY to cross the Missouri River and arrive in Washington Co.
-MO.
+Following natural migration routes, he has moved across Kentucky to ford the Missouri River to arrive in Washington County, Missouri.
 Samuel settled in the very southwest section of Harmony Township in Washington Co.
 According to the Census of 1830, Samuel and Elizabeth’s family has grown.
 There is Samuel who would be 37, and Elizabeth who is 20-30 in the census.
 They have living with them 2 males ages 5-10, a male age 10-16, plus 2 females under 5.
 For the 1840 Census, Samuel and Elizabeth are in Courtois Twp.
 Crawford Co.
 MO.
 It would appear they have moved a short distance west.
 However, it is not Samuel who has moved but the county lines when Crawford Co. was formed 23 January 1829.
 His family includes Samuel and Elizabeth and 7 children.
 Also, this census indicates there is an additional 20-30 year-old male and 5-10 year-old male living with them.
 It is unknown who this would be.
 The census states that there are four family members employed in agriculture.
 There are no slaves.

-CHILDREN of Samuel B. and Elizabeth Bunyard:
+CHILDREN of Samuel B. Bunyard and Elizabeth Sarah Holt:

-- Loyd M. Bunyard – born ca 1832 in Washington Co.
-Living at home in 1850.
+- Loyd M. Bunyard – born ca 1832 in Washington County, Missouri.

 - Elizabeth E. Bunyard – born ca 1840 Crawford County, Missouri.
 She married Aaron Peter Abbott in 1860 and they had 6 children.

 - Samuel F. Bunyard – born ca 1842 Crawford County, Missouri.
 He married Isabelle Edwards in 1871.